 Common Mistakes to Avoid

-Keyword stuffing: Don’t cram every keyword into your resume unnaturally.
-ATS systems have gotten smarter, and human recruiters will definitely notice if your resume reads like a keyword soup.
+Keyword stuffing.
+Don’t cram every keyword into your resume unnaturally.
+ATS systems like Workday and Greenhouse have gotten smarter, and human recruiters will definitely notice if your resume reads like a keyword soup.

 Building a Repeatable System

 The real power of AI resume tailoring comes when you create a system you can repeat for every application.
-Here’s what that looks like:
+This is what that looks like.

 Keep your master resume updated.
 Add new accomplishments and skills as you gain them.

 Save your prompts.
-Once you find prompts that work well for you, save them in a document so you’re not rewriting them each time.
+Once you find prompts that work well for you, save them in a Google Doc or Notion page so you’re not rewriting them each time.

 Create a naming system.
 Save each tailored resume with the company name and date so you can reference it later if you get an interview.